Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/pigeonholePrinciple.md

 And then if you think that one is easy, try this cool little theorem

 > **Theorem**:  Let $A$ be a finite set and $f:A\rightarrow A$.
 Define the sequence $$x_0, x_1, x_2, x_3\ldots $$ to be $$ x_0\in A, x_{n+1} = f(x_n).$$ There exists a value of $N$ such that if $n>N$ then $x_n$ is guaranteed to be inside of an infinitely repeating cycle of the sequence.

+---

+## Practice Problems

+> **No Compression Theorem**: Any compression algorithm that shortens at least one file, must also make at least one file bigger.